michael-fischer/SaintconPython/readme.md

 # Introduction
 The purpose of this training is to go from 0-60 with Python within a day.
 We have about 7 hours to cover a lot of material.
 Your typical conference information through a fire hose reminiscent of any hollywood movie depicting chow time during boot camp.

-Although not  not strictly tied to the the morning and afternoon session we will cover the following:
+Although not  not strictly tied to the morning and afternoon session we will cover the following:

 * Morning Session - Python Basics